mm696626/Gen4Pokemon60FPSPatcher/README.md

-# DSPokemonPatcher
+# Gen4PokemonPatcher

-### DS Pokemon Patcher
+### Gen 4 Pokemon Patcher
-* A patcher to modify the Generation 4 Pokémon games to run in 60FPS and the Generation 4 and 5 games to have modified shiny odds
+* A patcher to modify the Generation 4 Pokémon games to run in 60FPS and to have modified shiny odds

 ### Setup to get this patcher working
 * Have one of the following ROMs